-Depreciation deduction if home is used for business or rental purposes the home is your basis in the land plus the amount you paid to have the home built.
+Construction.
+If you contracted to have your home built on land that you own, your basis in the home is your basis in the land plus the amount you paid to have the home built.
 This includes the cost of labor and materials, the amount you paid the contractor, any architect's fees, building permit charges, utility meter and connection charges, and legal fees that are directly connected with building your home.
 If you built all or part of your home yourself, your basis is the total amount it cost you to build it.
-You cannot include the value of your own labor or any other labor you did not pay for.
+You cannot include the value of your own labor or any other labor for which you did not pay.